godaddy/gasket/packages/gasket-plugin-config/README.md

 }
 ```

+### Config with Redux

 If you need access to config values in client-side code, this can be done
 through your redux store.
 The config plugin looks for a `redux` property of your
 configuration and places it under a `config` property in your initial redux
 state.

-## Lifecycle Events
+## Lifecycles

 ### appEnvConfig

 The `appEnvConfig` event is fired once the config file contents are normalized.
-Hooks are passed the gasket API and the current configuration and should
+Hooks are passed the gasket API and the current configuration and should return
-return a new configuration object with injected modifications.
-This event will
+a new configuration object with injected modifications.
+This event will occur
-occur once during startup, and hooks may be asynchronous.
+once during startup, and hooks may be asynchronous.
 Sample:

 ```js
 const fetchRemoteConfig = require('./remote-config');